SamuelSwartzberg/flashcardifying_text_temp/inf.md

 World Wide Web Consortium = W3C
 A web site is a collection of web pages, generally one that share a domain name/FQDN

+###### browsers

+lynx, w3m|text-based browser

+Qutebrowser is a vim-like browser written in python.
+In qutebrowser, quickmarks are bookmarks that have a short name

 ###### performance

 lazy loading is loading things only when needed.